MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-variables.md

    > [!div class="mx-imgBorder"]
    > ![Save variable](media/how-to-variables-4.png)

-The Virtual Agent Designer adds the variable to the conversation path, and routes the conversation path according to the customer's response.
+The Virtual Agent Designer adds the variable to a customer's response and uses expressions to dynamically route the conversation path, letting you tailor the virtual agent's response.

    > [!div class="mx-imgBorder"]
    > ![Save variable](media/how-to-variables-5.png)